ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-performance.md

 Finally, is worth noting at this point that since the execution time of a particular algorithm depends on the machine where it is run, comparing the running time of different approaches executed in machines with different characteristics would be unfair.
+A much fairer approach, for those cases, would be tu run the algorithms by considering a maximum number of fitness function evaluations as the stopping criterion.

 ## Evolution of the fitness